FACT FOCUS

 The strength of Taiwan and Japan’s trade relations is

-annual meetings on maritime affairs in May 2023 and
+on maritime affairs in August 2024 and explored

 In November 2015, Taiwan and the Philippines

-of Cooperation on Law Enforcement in Fisheries Matters
+Cooperation on Law Enforcement in Fisheries Matters to

-and five actions pertaining to issues in the South
+principles and five actions pertaining to issues in the

-China Sea.
-The four principles are: Firstly, disputes in
+South China Sea.
+The four principles are: Firstly, disputes

 accordance with international law and the law of the